voxelost/b2-backuper/README.md

 # server-backuper

-a very simple bash backup script for blackblaze it features a .json config but requires some specific invocation terms

-needless to say, this calls for a python rewrite
+python script for backuping files and directories on a user-defined hour from within a docker container it features a .json config and an easily extendable asynchronous jobs system